 As the name roasted red pepper bisque suggests, well, obviously there is a bit of roasting involved.

 Ironically, I roast nearly everything – except the red peppers, I’m contrary like that – I hate skinning peppers, so this is one situation where I recommend using the premade canned or bottled kind.

 Roasting the other vegetables really contributes to the flavor and gives this bisque much more depth.

-I’m am all for toying and experimenting with recipes, but please do not substitute the smoked spicy paprika with sweet paprika – it just won’t work.
+I am all for toying and experimenting with recipes, but please do not substitute the smoked spicy paprika with sweet paprika – it just won’t work.

 Also, sweet paprika is the worst weakest claggiest tasting spice ever and should only be used in Paprikash, and Peri Peri sauce.

-In an oven that has been preheated to 220C/ 200C Fan (430F/395F Fan), pop all the items for roasting (cherry tomatoes, onions, pears, garlic cloves) onto a sheet pan which has been lined with aluminum foil and then baking paper.
+In an oven that has been preheated to 220C/ 200C Fan (430F/395F Fan), pop all the items for roasting (cherry tomatoes, onions, pears, garlic cloves) onto a sheet pan that has been lined with aluminum foil and then baking paper.

 The baking paper will make sure nothing sticks, and the aluminum foil layer will make sure no juices escape and burn on the pan (less clean up!).

-Drizzle a tablespoon of olive oil over everything and use your hands to get in there and make sure everything is well-coated.
+Drizzle a tablespoon of olive oil over everything use your hands to get in there and make sure everything is well-coated.

-The cherry tomatoes can be whole, slice the onions and pears in half without peeling and place face down, and scatter the garlic cloves throughout (don’t peel them either).
+The cherry tomatoes can be whole, slice the onions and pears in half without peeling place face down, and scatter the garlic cloves throughout (don’t peel them either).